 Wood is the most important resource for the paper industry.
 At the same time, it is also the most important natural raw material in the transition to a sustainable and climate-friendly economy.
 In order to secure the future supply of raw materials from domestic forests, targeted measures for a climate-friendly forest are necessary.

-The paper industry processes almost a million solid cubic metres of wood every year.
+- The paper industry processes almost 9 million solid cubic metres of wood annually.

 A climate-friendly forest for the raw material of tomorrow